-- A cover letter with a list of nominees signed by the agency head.
-Indicate if a Distinguished nominee is eligible for Meritorious Rank 1 - A Presidential Rank Awards Program Authorization For Release of Information - A Presidential Rank Awards Program Self-Certification Code of Conduct - An electronic folder for each Distinguished and Meritorious nomination.
-Each folder should only contain: - A PRA nomination template - A one-page Biographical and Career Summary - A justification statement that is three pages in length or less addressing the award criteria
+- A cover letter with a list of nominees signed by the agency head - A Presidential Rank Awards Program Authorization For Release of Information - A Presidential Rank Awards Program Self-Certification Code of Conduct - An electronic folder for each Distinguished and Meritorious nomination.
+Each folder should only contain: - o A PRA nomination template - o A Biographical and Career Summary - o A justification statement that is three pages in lengthaddressing the award criteria

-Information contained in the Executive and Schedule C System (ESCS) database is used to verify eligibility and record scores from the Review Board deliberations.
+Information contained in the Executive and Schedule C System (ESCS) database is used to verify nominee's eligibility.